TeamMETISSE/METISSE/docs/source/usage_standalone.md

 In the standalone mode of METISSE, `METISSE_input_controls` is contained in the file called `metisse.input`.

-We use the variable `tracks_dir` to supply paths to the folder containing [metallicity files](acronyms_definitions.md#metallicity-file) for normal hydrogen stars and the variable `tracks_dir_he` for naked helium or stripped stars.
+We use the variable `METALLICITY_DIR` to supply paths to the folder containing [metallicity files](acronyms_definitions.md#metallicity-file) for normal hydrogen stars and the variable `METALLICITY_DIR_HE` for naked helium or stripped stars.
 For the pre-packaged grid of stellar tracks available with METISSE, this is the path to the `hydrogen` and `helium` folders respectively.

 ```
 &METISSE_input_controls

-tracks_dir = '/Users/poojan/stellar_tracks/MESA/big_z/hydrogen'
+METALLICITY_DIR = '/Users/poojan/stellar_tracks/MESA/big_z/hydrogen'

-tracks_dir_he = '/Users/poojan/stellar_tracks/MESA/big_z/helium'
+METALLICITY_DIR_HE = '/Users/poojan/stellar_tracks/MESA/big_z/helium'

 verbose = .true.